shirkorchi/GroupProject1/README.md

 <img width="1141" alt="Screenshot 2023-03-30 at 7 08 59 PM" src="https://user-images.githubusercontent.com/128431687/228985695-85a9a6b9-153f-4891-acf9-87dcff2ec019.png">

 TP_Q6: This query displays all the account info with the community they belong to only for the accounts that use content scheduling.
 From a managerial aspect, the query is important because it captures the pattern of the groups who use content scheduling.
-This can help by telling us which groups/accounts do not use it
+This helps by telling us which groups/accounts do not use it and with that information, we can find out why they don't and what we can do to encourage them to use the feature.